The Surprising Difficulty of Search in Model-Based Reinforcement Learning

 \section{The Challenge of Search}

-In this section, we investigate the fundamental challenges that limit the effectiveness of search in MBRL.
-Conventional knowledge suggests that model accuracy is the key predictor for MBRL performance.
-We challenge this assumption by demonstrating that this convention does not strictly hold.
-While an accurate model is certainly an important factor, our results suggest that there are other underappreciated factors at play.
+In this section, we investigate the fundamental challenges limiting the effectiveness of search in MBRL.
+Conventional knowledge suggests that model accuracy is the key predictor of MBRL performance.
+We challenge this assumption, demonstrating that it does not strictly hold.
+While model accuracy remains important, our results suggest that there are other underappreciated factors at play.

-We present three key findings: \begin{enumerate}[topsep=-1pt, itemsep=1pt, leftmargin=10pt] \item \textbf{Naive search can fail with a perfect model.} We show theoretically that even with perfect model and value functions, naive search can fail with high probability over longer horizons due to the exponential growth of the search space~(\Cref{sec:longhorizon}).
+We present three key findings: \begin{enumerate}[topsep=-1pt, itemsep=1pt, leftmargin=10pt] \item \textbf{Naive search can fail with a perfect model.} We show theoretically that even with perfect model and value functions, uniform random search can fail with high probability over longer horizons due to the exponential growth of the search space~(\Cref{sec:longhorizon}).

 \item {\parfillskip=0pt \textbf{Model accuracy alone does not determine whether search improves performance.} Contrary to expectations, adding MPC to MR.Q~\citep{fujimoto2025towards} degrades its performance, despite MR.Q having a more accurate model than TD-MPC2~\citep{hansen2024td}, a method where MPC proves beneficial~(\Cref{sec:acc_and_perf}). }